 Big Shift #1: Continents

 But as life goes, I changed.
 Developing tactical mastery didn’t fulfill me anymore and I yearned for playful, creative, big picture work.
 Also, I got lonely.
 Traveling around meant I never settled into a community.
-The people I did meet were all wonderful, smart, curious people, but we were so similar to each other.
+The people I met were all wonderful, smart, curious people, but we were so similar to each other.
 I felt trapped in an expat bubble and needed to explore life outside everything I’ve ever known.

 Big Shift #2: Gone Kerouac-ing

 I hit the road again.
-I had to start asking myself questions like “what does freedom mean to me?” and “Could I live on the fringe?”
+I had to start asking myself questions like “What does freedom mean to me?” and “Could I live on the fringe?”

 It made me work towards being a better listener.